pivotal/docs-platform-automation/docs/tasks.md

     ---excerpt--- "examples/backup-tkgi-usage"

 ### check-pending-changes
-Returns a table of the current state of your Ops Manager and lists whether each product is changed or unchanged and the errands for that product.
+Returns a table of the current state of your Tanzu Operations Manager and lists whether each product is changed or unchanged and the errands for that product.
 By default, `ALLOW_PENDING_CHANGES: false` will force the task to fail.
 This is useful to keep manual changes from being accidentally applied